LazyTuba/completion-tracker/README.md

 A 'complete' event will be emitted when the number of posts required for each tag (specified by the 'reqd' argument) has been registered.

+The 'things' posted to each tag can be retrieved as discussed below.

+### Instantiate tracker.

+    var trackster = new CompletionTracker(tagSpecs);

 ### Subscribe to desired events.